DmitryGaravsky/AutoClosingMessageBox/README.md

 # AutoClosingMessageBox

-The MessageBox which automatically closes after specific timeout.
+The MessageBox which automatically closes after the specific timeout.

 ### Usage:

 Use the `AutoClosingMessageBox.Show` method either as follows:

-    // Fire and forget(it about to be closed after 1000ms, default timeout) AutoClosingMessageBox.Show("Hello, World!");
+    // Fire and forget - it about to be closed after default timeout(1000ms) AutoClosingMessageBox.Show("Hello, World!");

 or follows: